Program leadership

 Terri Farnham, BS

-Terri Farnham serves as the Manager of Continuing Medical Education (CME) in the Center for Learning and Professional Development.
-She has served Dartmouth Health for over 30 years in a variety of different roles.
-In her role as CME manager, Terri offers support, oversight and facilitation for CME learning opportunities and ensures ongoing compliance with criteria set forth by the Accreditation Council for Continuing Medical Education (ACCME).
-Terri’s work ensures excellence in the provision of CME for physicians and other health care professionals.
-Terri provides administrative direction and management of CME accreditation and associated documentation.
-In addition, she oversees finances related to individual accredited conference budgets as well as overall departmental budgets within the CLPD.
-She is a graduate of Lyndon State College in Lyndonville, VT, where she earned a BS in Business Administration.
-Terri holds membership in the Society of Academic Continuing Medical Education (SACME).
+Terri Farnham is the Director of Accredited Continuing Education (ACE) in the Center for Learning and Professional Development.
+She has served Dartmouth Health for over 35 years in various roles.
+As the Director of ACE, Terri offers support, oversight, and facilitation for interprofessional learning opportunities and ensures ongoing compliance with criteria set forth by the Joint Accreditation for Interprofessional Continuing Education.
+Terri’s work ensures excellence in providing credit for physicians and other healthcare professionals.
+Terri bestows administrative direction and management of continuing education accreditation and associated documentation.
+In addition, she oversees finances related to individual accredited conference budgets and overall departmental budgets within the CLPD.
+She graduated from Lyndon State College in Lyndonville, Vermont, earning a BS in Business Administration.
+Terri holds a membership in the Society of Academic Continuing Medical Education (SACME).

 Melissa Fussell, MD, MBA